Jiaying-Peng/Jiaying-Peng.github.io/_pages/cv.md

 ## Education

+**Ph.D. in Materials Science and Engineering**

-* Ph.D in Beijing University of Chemical Technology, 2021-2026(expected)
+* Beijing University of Chemical Technology, 2021 – 2026 (expected)

+**B.S. in Materials Science and Engineering**

-* B.S. in Beijing University of Chemical Technology, 2017-2021
+* Beijing University of Chemical Technology, 2017 – 2021

 ## Publications